-* Development of instruments and experimental methodology for in-situ techniques and/or testing at non-ambient conditions.
+* Development of instruments and experimental methodology for in-situ techniques and/or testing at non-ambient temperatures and/or environments.

-• Imaging and analytical techniques to correlate microstructure, defects, crystal orientation, and strain field with mechanical properties.
+* Imaging, analytical and modeling techniques to correlate microstructure, defects, crystal orientation, and strain field with mechanical properties.

 * Microstructural observations using in-situ techniques across length scales.